CGCL-codes/naturalcc/README.md

 Key features of NaturalCC include:

-- **Advanced Support for Large Code Models:** Facilitates code generation with state-of-the-art large code models.
+- **Modular and Extensible Framework:** Built on the robust Fairseq's registry mechanism, allowing for easy adaptation and extension to diverse software engineering tasks.
-- **Comprehensive Code Corpus and Preprocessing Tools:** Offers access to a variety of clean, preprocessed datasets including CodeSearchNet, Python-Doc, and Py150.
+- **Datasets and Preprocessing Tools+:** Offers access to a variety of clean, preprocessed benchmarks such as Human-Eval, CodeSearchNet, Python-Doc, and Py150.
 Comes equipped with scripts for feature extraction using compiler tools like LLVM.
-- **Modular and Extensible Framework:** Built on the robust Fairseq's registry mechanism, allowing for easy adaptation and extension to diverse software engineering tasks.
+- **Support for Large Code Models:** Incorporates state-of-the-art large code models like Code Llama, CodeT5, CodeGen, and StarCoder.
-- **Benchmarked Performance**: Benchmarks three downstream tasks (code summarization, code retrieval, and code completion) over three datasets, achieving state-of-the-art or competitive performance.
+- **Benchmarking and Evaluation**: Benchmarks multiple downstream tasks (including code generation and code completion), with evaluation capabilities on well-known benchmarks using popular metrics like pass@k.
 - **Optimized for Efficiency:** Employs the `NCCL` library and `torch.distributed` for high-efficiency model training across multiple GPUs.
 Supports both full-precision (`FP32`) and half-precision (`FP16`) computations to accelerate training and inference processes.
 - **Enhanced Logging for Improved Debugging:** Advanced logging features to provide clear, detailed feedback during model training and operation, aiding in debugging and performance optimization.

 ## ✨ Latest News